wilsonmar/wilsonmar.github.io/_posts/2018-07-18-salesforce-offerings.md

 Gartner rated Salesforce at the upper-right corner of its Magic Quandrant of systems for "citizen programmers".
 Salesforce provides an easy and fast way to create sophisticated apps:
    <br /><br />
    * An app can be created in minutes using point and click, selecting sophisticated features that have been built up over the years from features common among all Salesforce customers -- features that would not be economical for any single company to fund on their own.
-   * Mobile "Salesforce1" apps are generated automatically, making Salesforce the top-rated mobile development platform.
+   * Mobile "Salesforce1" apps are generated automatically, making Salesforce the top-rated mobile development platform
-   * Internationalization includes forms for localization and multi-lingual forms
+   * Internationalization is built-in for <a href="#Languages">languages</a> with multi-lingual forms
    * Free development environments called "orgs" (organizations). (no 7 day trials)
    * Fine-grained access control
    * Extensible UI with clicks or code